IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Click OK

-b) We will now do the following steps to automate the deployment.
+b) We will now take the following steps to automate the deployment.

 (i) Stop or Disable the application